SOCCER ON-FIELD ORAL COMMUNICATION

 Keep playing – The Referee did not blow the whistle, play on.

 Left – Look left, pass left, or run left.
+(You’ve got help left; you have help left.)

 Line – Kick the ball upfield on a diagonal toward the sideline.
 (Also, in context, this is a short version of “Down the Line” — Kick the ball upfield parallel to the sideline.)